-With so many b-to-b and b-to-c brands vying for attention and business, there continues to be the need for true, relevant differentiation among competitive products and services.
+With so many b-to-b and b-to-c brands vying for attention and business, the need has never been greater for true, relevant differentiation among competitive products and services.

 Granted, true and relevant differentiation is hard work, but isn’t it worth the effort considering the distinctive place (and business results) you can hold in the competitive brandscape?